mageshsivakumar/Cloud-account-set-up-and-services/README.md

 # Create user with administrative access
 Enable IAM Identity Center.
-In IAM Identity Center, grant administrative access to a user.
+In IAM Identity Center, grant administrative access to a ussaer.

 # Sign in as the user with administrative access
 To sign in with your IAM Identity Center user, use the sign-in URL that was sent to your email address when you created the IAM Identity Center user.